UoMResearchIT/r-tidyverse-digital-humanities/_episodes/06-dplyr.md

 There are other [libraries included](https://github.com/tidyverse/tidyverse) but these are less widely used, and must be loaded manually if they are required.
 We won't cover most of these in the course.

 Let's dive in and look at how we can use the tidyverse to analyse and plot data from the [gapminder data](https://www.gapminder.org/).
-Download the data from the [setup page]({{ page.root }}/setup), and decompress the contents to your data director.
+Download the data from the [setup page]({{ page.root }}/setup), and decompress the contents to your data directory.
 Take a look at it using a text editor such as notepad.
 The first line contains variable names, and values are separated by commas.
 Each record starts on a new line.

 As with the [lesson on data structures]({{ page.root }}/04-data-structures-part1) we use the `read_csv()` function to load data from a comma separated file: